denis-kondratev/dialog-lang/README.md

 A simple language for creating game dialogs.
 Write dialogs as plain text with a bit of logic, and the interpreter does the rest.

 The language seamlessly integrates with C# and works great in Unity and Godot with Mono.
+You can follow the language development progress on the [project board](https://github.com/users/denis-kondratev/projects/2).

 ![Game Dialog Script Language](game-dialog-script-language.png)